jeaye/blog.jeaye.com/_drafts/nixos.md

 file system.
 In functional programming terms, the typical file system of a Linux machine is global, mutable state.
 Everything lives in one place, either `/usr` or `/usr/local` or similar.
 This means it's very difficult to, for example, have several versions of the same library installed at once.
+It's also difficult to atomically upgrade and revert entire states of the file system.

 As a novel way of avoiding [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), Nix stores all installed